mishra-anubhav/Free-code-camp-coding-interview-questions/README.md

-# **Freecodecamp coding interview questions :scroll: :scroll:**
+# **Freecodecamp coding interview questions Python version :wink: :scroll: :scroll:**
->Solutions of the questions provided by freecodecamp with better explanation (at least, I think so :sweat_smile: ), it contains almost 1000 hour of Coding interview questions.
+> Freecodecamp is the best website to mould yourself for programming, basically Fcc have all its coding question in javascript but I wanted to learn Python, thus, I just did the same questions in Python, it contains almost 1000 hour of Coding interview questions.
+If you enjoy coding in Python and preparing for coding interview, then this might help.
 Enjoy! :bowtie: :bowtie: Give me a Star if you like this repo. :star:

 ## **Following are the questions:**